MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-dnsclient.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies that NetBIOS over TCP/IP (NetBT) queries are issued for fully qualified domain names.

 If you enable this policy setting, NetBT queries will be issued for multi-label and fully qualified domain names, such as "www.example.com" in addition to single-label names.